 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

-Mortgage rates have been high for a couple of years now, which has kept many homebuyers hesitating to refinance their mortgages.
+Mortgage rates have been high for a few years now, which has kept many homebuyers hesitating to refinance their mortgages.
 A lower-rate scenario is ideal to help homeowners realize significant savings over the life of their mortgages with a refinance.

-That said, mortgage rates are expected to dip over the next few months
+That said, mortgage rates have dipped YOY and are expected to dip even further over the next few months

 Given these factors, is now the time to refinance?